naiquevin/dupenukem/README.md

 Notice the last line that mentions the backup location inside `~/.dupenukem/backups`.
 It's assumed that the current user has permissions to write to this location.
-Backup files will be created under a new directory under this location, with filename derived from the current timestamp.
+Backups will be taken inside a new directory under this location, with the dir name derived from the current timestamp.
 This will ensure that multiple backups can coexist.
 This also implies that it's up to the user to cleanup older backups that are no longer required.
 The user can also choose to override the backup directory by specifying the `--backup-dir` option.